material-components/material-components-web/packages/mdc-list/README.md

 ### Using ink ripples for interactive lists

 MDC List supports adding ripples to `mdc-list-item` elements, for example in the case of a nav menu.
-To add ripples to lists, simply attach a ripple to all list items.
-Note that this can be easily done via `mdc-auto-init` when using the [material-components-web](../material-components-web).
+To add ripples to lists, simply attach a ripple to each list item.
+Note that this can be easily done via `mdc-auto-init` when using [material-components-web](../material-components-web).

 ```html
 <nav class="mdc-list">